NikSavT/rsschool-cv/cv.md

 ## Languages
   - Russian - native;
-  - English - A2 (learning now in [British School] (A2-B1); In addition, I`ve got constant language practice with native speaker - my friend from Australia)
+  - English - A2 (learning now in [British School](https://britishschool.by/) (A2-B1); In addition, I`ve got constant language practice with native speaker - my friend from Australia)
+  - Belarusian - intermediate